mnfst/manifest/docs/getting-started/quick-start-guide.md

 }
 ```

-You can check the database structure changed: the "country" column has been created in your database.
+The database structure changed: the "country" column has been created.
 All values are empty for now, let's add some dummy data to make it more fun !
 In the `painter.seeder.ts` you can add a dummy value for it:

 ```js
 const painter: Painter = this.entityManager.create(Painter, {